MycroftAI/documentation/docs/skill-development/skill-structure/skill-settings.md

 Once settings have been defined using a `settingsmeta` file, they will be presented to the user on their personal [Skill Settings page](https://home.mycroft.ai/skills).

-When settings are fetched from the Mycroft server, they are saved into a `settings.json` file, also in the Skills root directory.
+When settings are fetched from the Mycroft server, they are saved into a `settings.json` file, in the Skill's configuration directory (usually `~/congig/mycroft/skills/`).
 This file is automatically created when a Skill is loaded even if the Skill does not have any settings.
 Your Skill then accesses the settings from this file.

 ### Reading settings